mmmn/cagen/README.md

 CIA Auto Generator
 ==================

-CIA Auto Generator is a non-portable, poorly-written "script" that was thrown together to speed up the generation of `.cia` files from `.3ds` files.
+CIA Auto Generator is a non-portable script that was thrown together to speed up the generation of `.cia` files from `.3ds` files.
 It requires [Queno138's CIA conversion kit][1], and it **doesn't** come with `slot0x25KeyX.bin`.